AlphaTeam-Khemet/web-frontend/README.md

 - Artifact details can hand off an artifact name to Chat AI through the `artifact` query parameter.
 - Scan results can also hand off the detected artifact name to Chat AI.
 - Favorites require authentication.
 Guest users are redirected to sign in before saving artifacts.
-- Chat sessions are stored locally and keep a stable order.
-New chats appear at the top; selecting older chats does not reorder them.
-- Chat session titles are automatically shortened to the first three words.
+- Chat sessions are stored persistently in the PostgreSQL database.
+When starting a new chat, the backend automatically generates a `conversation_id` and a dynamic title.
 - `/translate`, `/media-gallery`, and some profile-related pages remain lightweight placeholders or future expansion points.

 ## VoiceGuideButton Component